ToshioCP/Gtk4-tutorial/src/sec9.src.md

 - 7: Child tag means a child widget.
 For example, line 7 tells us that GtkBox object is a child widget of `win`.

-Compare this ui file and the lines 26-58 in the `app_open` function of `tfe2.c`.
+Compare this UI file with lines 26-58 in the `app_open` function of `tfe2.c`.
 Both build the same window with its descendant widgets.

-You can check the ui file with `gtk4-builder-tool`.
+You can check the UI file with `gtk4-builder-tool`.

-- `gtk4-builder-tool validate <ui file name>` validates the ui file.
+- `gtk4-builder-tool validate <ui file name>` validates the UI file.
-If the ui file includes some syntactical error, `gtk4-builder-tool` prints the error.
+If the UI file contains any syntax errors, `gtk4-builder-tool` prints the error.
-- `gtk4-builder-tool simplify <ui file name>` simplifies the ui file and prints the result.
+- `gtk4-builder-tool simplify <ui file name>` simplifies the UI file and prints the result.
-If the `--replace` option is given, it replaces the ui file with the simplified one.
+If the `--replace` option is given, it replaces the UI file with the simplified one.
-If the ui file specifies the default value of a property, that property will be removed.
+If the UI file specifies the default value of a property, that property will be removed.
 For example, the default orientation is horizontal so the simplification removes line 12.
 Some values are simplified too.
 For example, "TRUE" and "FALSE" become "1" and "0", respectively.
 However, "TRUE" and "FALSE" are better for maintenance.

-It is a good idea to check your ui file before compiling.
+It is a good idea to check your UI file before compiling.

 ## GtkBuilder

-GtkBuilder builds widgets based on a ui file.
+GtkBuilder builds widgets based on a UI file.

 ~~~C
 GtkBuilder *build;